YingkaiHao/ML_Final_Project/README.md

 # ML_Final_Project
 The final project for machine learning for cyber security.
-Contributed by Yunyi Liao, Yingkai Hao and Xiangyu Lu.
+Contributed by **Yunyi Liao, Yingkai Hao and Xiangyu Lu**.

 ## Structure of diractories